P-p-H-d/mlib/README.md

 * DIV(obj1, obj2, obj3) : set obj1 to the division of obj2 and obj3.
 Default is '/' C operator.
 * PUSH(container, obj) : push 'object' into 'container'.
 How it is pushed is container dependent.
 * POP(&obj, container) : pop an object from 'container' and save it in '*obj' if obj is not NULL.
 Which object is popped is container dependent.
 Undefined behavior is there is no object in the container.
 * PUSH_MOVE(container, &obj) : push and move the object '*obj' into 'container'.
-How it is pushed is container dependent but '*obj' is cleared afterwise.
+How it is pushed is container dependent but '*obj' is cleared afterward.
 * POP_MOVE(&obj, container) : pop an object from 'container' and init & move it in '*obj'.
 Which object is popped is container dependent. '*obj' shall be uninitialized.
 Undefined behavior is there is no object in the container.
 * SPLICE\_BACK(containerDst, containerSrc, it): move the object referenced by the iterator 'it' from 'containerSrc' into 'containerDst'.
 Where is move is container dependent.
-Afterwise 'it' points to the next item in 'containerSrc'.
+Afterward 'it' points to the next item in 'containerSrc'.
 * SPLICE\_AT(containerDst, itDst, containerSrc, itSrc): move the object referenced by the iterator 'itSrc' from 'containerSrc' just after the object referenced by the iterator 'itDst' in 'containerDst'.
 If 'itDst' doesn't reference a valid object, it is inserted as the first item of the container (See method 'INSERT').
-Afterwise 'itSrc' references the next item in 'containerSrc'and 'itDst' references the moved item in 'containerDst'.
+Afterward 'itSrc' references the next item in 'containerSrc'and 'itDst' references the moved item in 'containerDst'.
 * TYPE() --> type: return the type associated to this oplist.
 * SUBTYPE() --> type: return the type of the element stored in the container.
 * OPLIST() --> oplist: return the oplist of the type of the elements stored in the container.
 * IT\_TYPE() --> type: return the type of an iterator object of this container.
 * IT\_FIRST(it\_obj, container): set the object iterator it\_obj to the first sub-element of container.
 * IT\_LAST(it\_obj, container): set the object iterator it\_obj to the last sub-element of container.
-* IT\_END(it\_obj, container): set the object iterator it\_obj to the end of the container (Can't use PREVIOUS or NEXT afterwise).
+* IT\_END(it\_obj, container): set the object iterator it\_obj to the end of the container (Can't use PREVIOUS or NEXT afterward).
 * IT\_SET(it\_obj, it\_obj2): set the object iterator it\_obj to it\_obj2.
 * IT\_END\_P(it\_obj)--> bool: return true if it\_obj references an end of the container.
 * IT\_LAST\_P(it\_obj)--> bool: return true if the iterator it\_obj has reached an end or if the iterator points to the last element (just before the end).